Search

 Kotak 811 Secured₹0 (FD-backed)No minimumNo credit historyGuaranteed

-My recommendation if you're just starting: Begin with Amazon Pay ICICI (no fees, easy approval) or IDFC FIRST Classic (best lifetime free rewards).
+Begin with Amazon Pay ICICI (no fees, easy approval) or IDFC FIRST Classic (best lifetime free rewards).
 Build your credit for 12-18 months, then upgrade.

 “credit cards for ₹20K salary India infographic 2026 easy approval guide best beginner credit cards India”